Transdisciplinary Research Program for Undergraduates in Sustainable Urban Water Systems

-You are not asked to provide letters of recommendation with your application.
-Please provide us with the names of three references and their contact information.
-During the selection process we may ask for letters of recommendation or contact your references via phone or email.
+No!
+We only ask that you provide the names and contact information of three references in your application.
 It is a good idea to ask permission from your references to use their name before listing them.

 It is essential that you indicate which project(s) you are interested in.
 You will only be considered for projects that you rank, and the order of preference will be taken into account when considering your application.